EffectOrientedProgramming/book/Chapters/05_Testing.md

 Even though the Effect is buried in two other functions, it can still be accessed here, and its behavior controlled to produce a consistent test.

 In the absence of `TestRandom.feedBooleans`, `coinToss` just uses the normal `ZIO.Random` generator.
-Those values are typically provided to `ZIO.Random` by calling `Scala.util.Random`.
+Those values are provided by calling `Scala.util.Random`.

 If something in your system needs random numbers, you can use the default behavior, or you can provide your own sequence using `TestRandom`.
 When your program treats randomness as an Effect, testing unusual scenarios is straightforward--you transparently provide data that produces deterministic behavior.